 Homemade pumpkin puree is simple to make and tastes much better than canned varieties.
 Follow these simple steps to make your own pumpkin puree at home!

-Up until this year, I didn’t even think about making my own pumpkin puree at home.
+Up until this year, I didn’t even think about making homemade pumpkin puree at home.
 But now that I’ve done it, I don’t think I can go back to the canned version.

 Grant and I included a pumpkin plant in our first garden this year, and we were able to grow five cute pumpkins!
 The week before I roasted and pureed one of these pumpkins, I had made a batch of pumpkin bread using a can of pumpkin puree.
 The bread tasted great, so I figured I’d make it again now that I had all of this pumpkin puree in my fridge.

 The pumpkin bread was even more delicious with fresh pumpkin.
 I couldn’t believe that I had missed out on this in the past because it is so simple!
 So if you are growing pumpkins or have some from the store, I highly recommend making your own pumpkin puree at home!

 Some of my favorite ways to use pumpkin puree:

 So much more flavorful than canned pumpkin puree, this is too easy not to try!

 - 1 pumpkin

 Preheat oven to 400 degrees F. Line a baking sheet with parchment paper, set aside.